 Seminar: Confucian Traditions.

 Examination of Confucian thought and ritual practice from classical times to the early 20th century.
 Emphasis on reading philosophical and ritual texts in translation in order to understand the various ways that Confucians understood their place in Chinese society.
 (Writing-intensive.)
-(Oral Presentations.)
 Prerequisite, relevant coursework in history, Asian studies or religious studies, or consent of instructor.
+(Same as Philosophy 337.)
 Maximum enrollment, 20.

 Examination of works of geography, natural history, travel, and exploration that informed how medieval readers imagined the wider world and its peoples as Europe embarked on an era of unprecedented expansion and growth.
 Special attention to texts read by Columbus in preparation for what he thought would be a voyage to East Asia, such as Pliny's Natural History, Travels of Marco Polo, and Travels of Sir John Mandeville, but other traditions, such as Alexander Romance, the legend of Prester John, apocalyptic theology, Crusader histories, and Arab travel literature will also be considered.
 (Writing-intensive.)
 Prerequisite, One course in history or Asian studies.
 Maximum enrollment, 20.
 Eldevik.

 Studies in American Colonial History: Writing Early American History: The Puritans and Their Progeny.